SpaghetMeNot/normalmagic/docs/other_tools/sharp_edges_to_attribute.md

-# Sharp Edges to attribute :warning:
+# Sharp Edges to Attribute :warning: